Large sample spectral analysis of graph-based multi-manifold clustering: Introduction

 \subsubsection{Multi-manifold clustering}

 In contrast to the graph constructions which are analyzed in most of the works mentioned in section \ref{sec:specclust} (i.e. standard $\veps$-graphs and $k$-NN graphs), graph constructions for multi-manifold clustering must incorporate a mechanism to discriminate between points that lie on different manifolds.
-One such mechanism relies on the approximation of tangent planes to in turn endow pairs of nearby points with high weights whenever their corresponding tangent planes are aligned as has been proposed in \cite{arias2017spectral}.
-The recovery of tangent planes from data is a problem that has been studied theoretically in papers such as \cite{aamari2018stability} (see also references within).
-The methodology proposed in \cite{SinWu13}, which uses a connection Laplacian, can be considered as a MMC algorithm since it also uses tangent plane information to inform the affinity between points.
-The LLMC algorithm from \cite{goh2007segmenting} is also based on locally fitting planes to points and their nearest neighbors.
-Sparse Manifold Clustering and Embedding(SMCE)\cite{elhamifar2011sparse} implicitly attempts to recover tangent planes too; a sparse representation of points in a neighborhood is sought via a local $l^1$ optimization problem.
-Another work that considers affinities based on local tangent planes is \cite{wang2011spectral}.
-In section \ref{Section: Plane Algorithm with epsilon_+,epsilon_- graph setting} we will discuss some properties of the tangent plane based graphs and their effect on spectral clustering for MMC.
+One such mechanism relies on the approximation of approximate tangent planes around every point.
+Pairs of nearby points are then endowed high weights whenever their corresponding tangent planes are aligned, as proposed in \citet{arias2017spectral}.
+The recovery of tangent planes from data is a problem that has been studied theoretically in papers such as \citet{aamari2018stability} (see also references within).
+The methodology proposed in \citet{SinWu13}, which uses a connection Laplacian, can be considered as a MMC algorithm since it also uses tangent plane information to inform the affinity between points.
+The LLMC algorithm from \citet{goh2007segmenting} is also based on locally fitting planes to points and their nearest neighbors.
+Sparse Manifold Clustering and Embedding(SMCE) in \citet{elhamifar2011sparse} implicitly attempts to recover tangent planes too; a sparse representation of points in a neighborhood is sought via a local $l^1$ optimization problem.
+Another work that considers affinities based on local tangent planes is \citet{wang2011spectral}.
+In section \ref{Section: Plane Algorithm with epsilon_+,epsilon_- graph setting} we will discuss some properties of the tangent plane based graphs and their effect on spectral clustering for MMC. \blue \citet{wang2014riemannian} also consider estimating tangent planes to solve the MMC problem, but now in a generalized setting where the ambient space is a curved manifold and not $\R^d$. \nc